pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 ### Error responses

-Errors during parsing may indicate a damaged token.
-Request a new token from your server.
+If parsing fails, the token may be damaged.
+Request a new token from the server.

 ## Set token

-The `set()` method updates the client’s authentication token granted by the server.
+Updates the authentication token on the client device.

 ### Method(s)